-[This post is a part of the 30 Days To A Better Wedding Business series.
-Sign up here to get these posts sent directly to your inbox.]
+[This post is an excerpt from the 30 Days To A Better Wedding Business Workbook]

 If you’ve ever thought “There has to be an easier way to do this” while working on your business, there is probably a tool to make things easier for you.
 Here are some great tools that will make your life easier.

 Buffer is easily one of the best social media tools I’ve ever used.
 It allows you to schedule your social media posts and track how they perform.
 The best part is that you can set pre-defined times and fill up your Buffer account with posts that you want to share.
 Buffer will automatically send those posts out at those times, which means you can schedule your posts ahead of time when it’s convenient for you.
 There is a free plan and a paid plan for Buffer and I’m sure you’ll fall in love with it.
 It even integrates with other applications for maximum efficiency.
 I would be lost without Buffer.

 They didn’t make it obvious, but Facebook recently launched their own scheduling tool which is great because they had been punishing people who used 3rd party schedulers for a long time.
 You can schedule your Facebook posts from your page by clicking the clock shown in the image above.
 It’s kind of clunky and doesn’t have the best user interface but it’s a step in the right direction for Facebook.

 This free WordPress plugin lets me see at a glance what posts have been scheduled and when they will go live.
 It has a really nice calendar interface that is easy to work with and you can just drag and drop posts to reschedule them.